Azure-Samples/azure-ml-federated-learning/automated_provisioning/README.md

 ### Change compute intense size
 The default compute instance only provision a small portion of your k8s cluster (specifically, 1.5G memory and 0.6 cpu).
 You may need to override this by the following steps.

 Setup your local kubectl environment and connect to the aks.
+In the PowerShell, run the following
 ```
 az login
 az account set --subscription "subscription-of-Cluster"